bigbinary/neeto-ui/.github/pull_request_template.md

 - _Fixed_: for any bug fixes.
 - _Security_: in case of vulnerabilities.

-** Add BREAKING keyword in bold for changes which could potentially break the component, eg: **BREAKING** ** Represent a component name in italics, eg: _Modal_ ** Enclose a prop name in double backticks, eg: `isLoading`
+** Add BREAKING keyword in bold for changes that could potentially break the component, eg: **BREAKING** ** Represent a component name in italics, eg: _Modal_ ** Enclose a prop name in double backticks, eg: `isLoading`